-My research investigates global environmental politics through the lens of international environmental governance and the quest for a just transition.
-I analyze how domestic political dynamics influence international climate negotiations and policy decisions.
-Additionally, I explore the global response to emerging environmental challenges, such as deep-sea mining.
+My research examines global environmental politics at the intersection of international governance and domestic politics, with a focus on advancing a just transition.
+I investigate how domestic dynamics shape international climate negotiations and environmental policy, while also analyzing responses to emerging challenges such as deep-sea mining.

 Featured in The Regulatory Review, January 20, 2025.